Introduction: The Ritual Structure of Budo Taijutsu

 Ritual TraditionSequence of ActionsSymbolic Interpretation

-Bujinkan DojoClap twice -> Bow -> Clap once -> BowThe initial two claps align with Shinto tradition.
+Bujinkan DojoClap twice → Bow → Clap once → BowThe initial two claps align with Shinto tradition.
 The subsequent single clap may signify the sealing of intent or a call to begin training.

 Part V: The Interpersonal Contract: Onegai Shimasu

 The phrase onegai shimasuお願いします, used at the beginning of class and often between partners, serves as the crucial link between the vertical relationship (practitioner-to-divine/principles) established in the opening rituals and the horizontal relationship (practitioner-to-practitioner) on the training floor.
-It is not a simple “please,” but a profound social and ethical contract that translates the high principles of the preceding rituals into a practical, moment-to-moment commitment between individuals.
+It is not a simple “please”, but a profound social and ethical contract that translates the lofty principles of the preceding rituals into a practical, moment-to-moment commitment between individuals.

 The Cultural Weight of Onegai Shimasu

-The Practical Embodiment of Philosophy
+The Practical Realization of the Philosophy

 The Contrast with the Origin: The Beauty of the Tatsuta River

-To fully understand the depth of the Bujinkan’s reinterpretation, it is essential to revisit Ariwara no Narihira’s original poem: Chihayaburu / kami-yo mo kikazu / Tatsuta-gawa / kara-kurenai ni / mizu kukuru to wa.
+To fully grasp the depth of the Bujinkan reinterpretation, it is essential to revisit Ariwara no Narihira’s original poem:

 The Divine Connection of the Pure Heart